Multi-resolution Localized Orthogonal Decomposition for Helmholtz problems: Preliminaries

-\begin{remark}[Construction of Haar basis and bubbles] The construction of the Haar basis and the bubbles is not restricted to cartesian meshes.
+\begin{remark}[Construction of Haar basis and bubbles] The construction of the Haar basis and the bubbles is not restricted to Cartesian meshes.
 It can be performed for non-structured quadrilateral/hexahedral or simplicial meshes; see \cite{Alpert1993,Feischl2020}.
-If one considers tensor-product elements, higher order versions can be constructed; see \cite{Alpert1993,Maier2020a}. \end{remark}
+If one considers tensor-product elements, higher order versions can be constructed; see \cite{Alpert1993,Maier2020a}. \end{remark} \begin{remark}[Tilde notation] Throughout the article, we write $a\lesssim b$ in short for $a \leq cb$ with a constant $c$ independent of $\kappa$, $\l$, $H_\l$, $L$, and $m$ ($\,\gtrsim$ is defined analogously).
+The notation $a \simeq b$ is used if $a \leq cb$ and $b \leq c^\prime a$ with constants $c$ and $c^\prime$ independent of $\kappa$, $\l$, $H_\l$, $L$, and $m$. \end{remark}